miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 ## Making lines have width

-So, what is a 3D model, really?
+What is a 3D model, really?
-They are, really, two arrays:
+Well, it's a bunch of arrays.
+The two main ones are:
 1. The vertex array:
-an indexed list of the location of every vertex.
+an indexed list of the location of every vertex, and
 2. The index array:
-the actual body of the array.
+the body of the model.
-For ones made of edges, every pair of values designates the indexes of its two vertices.
+For edge models, every pair of values corresponds to the indexes of two vertices of an edge.
-For ones made of faces, every three values designate three indexes that form a triangular face.
+For face models, every triplet of values corresponds to the indexes of a triangular face.

 |||
 | :-: | :-: |
 | $$Vertex: [A, B, C]$$ $$Index: [0,1,2]$$ | {{< figure src="/sspl/model-arrays.svg" width=250 class="svg">}} |

-When OpenGL, which is the API used to render in Godot, receives a model, it also receives how to interpret the index array.
+When OpenGL (the API Godot uses to render) receives a model, it also receives how to interpret the index array.
 That's what's called the model's [primitive](https://www.khronos.org/opengl/wiki/Primitive).
-The ship's primitive is GL_LINES, and though OpenGL supports setting a width for the lines, Godot does not (as far as I can tell).
+The ship's primitive is GL_LINES, and though OpenGL supports setting a width for the lines, Godot does not as far as I can tell.
-So, as long as the model only has edges, it's of type GL_LINES, and it's stuck being one pixel wide.
+So, as long as the model only has edges, it will be of type GL_LINES, and it will be stuck being one pixel wide.

-So, instead, we'll make a model that replaces every line with four vertices that form five edges and two faces, like so:
+Instead, we'll make a model that replaces every line with four vertices that form two faces, like so:

 {{<figure src="/sspl/line-to-faces.svg" width=200vp class="svg">}}